Report identifies 80 Montana bridges rated "structurally deficient"

-AUGUSTA — For years, federal and state leaders have been talking about a backlog of needed maintenance on infrastructure – and while more investments are going into roads and bridges, a lot of work remains.
+AUGUSTA - Federal and state leaders have been talking about a backlog of needed maintenance on infrastructure for years — and while more investments are going into roads and bridges, a lot of work remains.

 The Federal Highway Administration says the Sun River Bridge was initially intended primarily to serve the Greenfields Irrigation District, but it’s also used by residents, first responders and outfitters, among others.
 They are currently in the planning process to build a new bridge that will meet today’s design standards.

-The federal bridge data for this state comes from the Montana Department of Transportation.
+The federal bridge data for this state comes from the Montana Department of Transportation (MDT).

 “All of our bridges have regular inspection cycles, and that varies depending on the condition that we find,” said Ryan Dahlke, MDT’s statewide preconstruction engineer.